Table of Contents

 The frequency and timing of using a weighted blanket for Restless Legs Syndrome will depend on each individual’s needs.
 Generally, it is best to use the blanket in the evening and night when RLS symptoms are most bothersome.
 Some people may opt to drape the blanket over their legs while reading or watching television, while others may get better relief from sleeping with the blanket – all night.

 It is important to ensure that the weight of the blanket does not exceed 12-20% of your body weight for optimal comfort and safety.
 Additionally, for people with RLS, it is beneficial to use a weighted blanket every night for the best results.
+Use the Corala Weighted Blanket Calculator to calculate the ideal weight of a weighted blanket.

 How common is restless leg syndrome?